 Understanding Colorado’s Longer Deadline for Motor Vehicle Accident Claims

-(1) The following civil actions, regardless of the theory upon which suit is brought, or against whom suit is brought, shall be commenced within three years after the cause of action accrues, and not thereafter:
+- (1) The following civil actions, regardless of the theory upon which suit is brought, or against whom suit is brought, shall be commenced within three years after the cause of action accrues, and not thereafter:

-(I) All tort actions for bodily injury or property damage arising out of the use or operation of a motor vehicle including all actions pursuant to paragraph (j) of this subsection (1)
+- (I) All tort actions for bodily injury or property damage arising out of the use or operation of a motor vehicle including all actions pursuant to paragraph (j) of this subsection (1)

 Get The Help You Need From Our Pueblo Car Accident Lawyer

-Don’t let insurance companies who care more about their bottom line than your health decide what your case is worth.
+Don’t let insurance companies that care more about their bottom line than your health decide what your case is worth.
 Our team is on your side and can build a strong claim to make sure you get what you truly need to move forward and handle your recovery.
-Contact us now for a free case review.
-Get the representation you need for your Pueblo car accident injury by calling Dulin McQuinn Young.